Insurer Aviva nearing sale of U.S. unit

 Aviva holds distressed euro zone sovereign debt to generate income for customers in the region, and its exposure has been a worry for investors.

-Aviva's U.S. business, bought in 2006 for 2 billion pounds, is the biggest asset in a for-sale list that also includes the group's minority stake in Dutch insurer Delta Lloyd.
+Aviva's U.S. business, bought in 2006 for 2 billion pounds, is the biggest asset in a for-sale list that also includes the group's minority stake in Dutch insurer Delta Lloyd (DLL.AS).

 A further eight businesses will probably be sold next year, Aviva said, declining to name them.

-Aviva shares were up 0.3 percent by 1105 GMT, just ahead of a 0.2 percent rise in the FTSE 100 share index.
+Aviva shares were up 0.3 percent by 1105 GMT, just ahead of a 0.2 percent rise in the FTSE 100 share index .FTSE.

-The stock, has risen 10 percent since the start of the year, lagging a 25 percent increase in the STOXX 600 European insurance index.
+The stock, has risen 10 percent since the start of the year, lagging a 25 percent increase in the STOXX 600 European insurance index .SXIP.

 "Aviva remains a work in progress, and we can understand the nervousness of potential investors, but at the same time we view the valuation as compelling," Panmure Gordon analyst Barrie Cornes wrote in a research note.